openebs-archive/openebs-docs/docs/faq.md

 <br>

-### How the data is distributed when cStor maxPools count is 3 and replicaCount as 2 in StorageClass?
+<h3><a class="anchor" aria-hidden="true" id="how-data-distribution-when-maxpool-3-replica-2"></a>How the data is distributed when cStor maxPools count is 3 and replicaCount as 2 in StorageClass?</h3>

 If `maxPool` count is 3 in StoragePoolClaim, then 3 cStor storage pool will create if it meet the required number of Nodes,say 3 in this example.
 If `replicaCount` is 2 in StorageClass, then 2 OpenEBS volume will create on the top of any 2 cStor storage pool out of 3.